Jack Hirschman: Career

 At 19 years old, Hirschman sent a story to Ernest Hemingway, who responded: "I can't help you, kid.
 You write better than I did when I was 19.
 But the hell of it is, you write like me.
 That is no sin.
 But you won't get anywhere with it."
 Hirschman left a copy of the letter with the Associated Press, and when Hemingway killed himself in 1961, the "Letter to a Young Writer" was distributed by the wire service and published all over the world.

 In the 1950s and 1960s, Hirschman taught at Dartmouth College and the University of California, Los Angeles.
 During his tenure at UCLA, one of the students enrolled in his class was Jim Morrison, later to be a cofounder and lead vocalist of the American band The Doors.

 The Vietnam War, however, put an end to Hirschman's academic career; he was fired from UCLA after encouraging his students to resist the draft.
 His marriage disintegrated, and he moved to San Francisco in 1973.

 For a quarter century, Hirschman roamed San Francisco streets, cafes (including Caffe Trieste, where he was a regular patron), and readings, becoming an active street poet and a peripatetic activist.
 Hirschman was also a painter and collagist.

+A fellow San Francisco writer that Hirschman greatly admired was Kenneth Rexroth.
+Hirschman told American Legends website: "Rexroth was a magnificent poet.
+In a real sense, he was the father of all these guys.
+He was the man who wrote the first major political poem after the Second World War, outside of the communists who were writing poems against McCarthyism published in newspapers.
+Rexroth's poem, on the death of Dylan Thomas, was one of the great lyrical poems by a North American poet.
+People in other countries know that Kenneth Rexroth was the father of the Beats, and, if you ask Lawrence Ferlinghetti, he'll tell you, too."